gopalmani/learn_django/README.md

 Branch Details :
 This project for now has four branches :
 1. Main ( will be pushing best codes from Devlopment, authentication, base.)- This is under dev for now.
-2. Devlopment (codes pushed for testing befor main)
+2. Devlopment (code will be pushed for testing before merging it to main)
 3. Authentication (creating a reliable and scalable authentication backend in django -WIP)
 4. basev1 : (code in this branch can be used to understand Django from scrath) that goes with the notion notes mentioned.